Sastik/Basic_LINUX_Tutorial_Document/README.md

    #  $adduser [user_name]🐱‍👤
    Used to add a new user to your current Linux  machine.
 It allows us to modify the configuration of the user which is to be created

+          adduser [user_name]

    #  $cat /etc/passwd🐱‍👤
    Used to display a plan text -based  database that contains information for all user account on the system giving  for each account some usefull information like user id group id home directory shell and more

+        cat /etc/passwd

    #  $userdel [user_name]🐱‍👤
    Used to delete a user account and related files.
 Basically modifies the system account files , deleting all the entries which refer to the  username login

+         userdel [user_name]

    #  $groupadd [gp_name]🐱‍👤
-  Group add command creat a new group  account using the values specified on the command line and the default values feom the system
+  Group add command creat a new group  account using the values specified on the command line and the default values feom the system.

+         groupadd [gp_name]

    #  $cat /etc/group 🐱‍👤
-   Used to display a plan text-file that contains a list of groups  and members belonging  to each group on the system
+   Used to display a plan text-file that contains a list of groups  and members belonging  to each group on the system.

+         cat /etc/group

    #  $groupdel [gp_name]  🐱‍👤
-   Used to delete  all entries related to a group in the system
+   Used to delete  all entries related to a group in the system.

+         groupdel [gp_name]

    #  $passwd [user_name]🐱‍👤
    Used to chnage passwords for user accounts

+          passwd [user_name]

   #  Networking Command in Linux📸🐱